Trigger warning: you may find this post upsetting if you have experienced miscarriages.

 But I can’t forget the babies that weren’t to be.
 Our four precious beans that never got a chance at life.

-Despite all the joy that their sister and brother bring there is a sadness.
-A sadness and a sorrow that are hidden deep inside of me.
+Despite all the joy that their sister and brother bring there is sadness.
+Sadness and sorrow that is hidden deep inside of me.

 Most of the time I’m fine and I don’t think about the miscarriages.
 But sometimes I look at my little girl or little boy and I wonder.
 I wonder about our other children.
 That’s when the tears threaten to fall.